cgiacomini/vagrant--kubernetes/examples/026-ArgoCD/03-working-with-waveshooks/README.md

 The ingress allow to access the application from outside the kubernets cluster.
 For this to work we also need to add ***synctest.singleton.net*** entry in ***/ectc/hosts*** pointing to the node (here the k8s-master node) where the ingress controller is running.

+The ingress as sync-wave set to 3 so that it will be processed after all previous mainifest files.

 ```
 ---
 apiVersion: networking.k8s.io/v1